 “What kind of request are we talking about?”
 Master Isaac asked.

-“It’s a mission that we believe those in Twilight Heart are capable of achieving,” Sir Richardson explained.
-“There are rumours that the headquarters of the Anti-Government Guild Destruction is located in ruins near the border of Luminea and Aria.”
+“It’s a mission that we believe only those in Twilight Heart are capable of achieving,” Sir Richardson explained.
+“There are rumours that the headquarters of the anti-government guild Destruction is located in ruins near the border of Luminea and Aria.”

 “Isn’t that the group that is rumoured to have over six hundred and sixty-six members?”
 Dimetrios asked.

 “Yes, that is the one,” Sir Richardson turned to them and nodded.
 “It is also rumoured that the members of Destruction have been helping the Aria army invade Luminea.
 Our request to Twilight Heart is to investigate the matter.”